 The facts have been presented and a hypothesis can be formulated that leads to a reasonable conclusion.
 My prayer is that the damage done to biblical Christianity can be corrected through open repentance and public statements that set the record straight by Warren himself and those who follow him.

 The Warren-Arroyo EWTN interview that first aired on YouTube on April 11, 2014 provides many insights regarding the “New Evangelicalism” that is presently unfolding.
 Rather than lines being drawn in the sand, walls are coming down, and ecumenical unity is being established.
 If Rick Warren and his followers represent the direction many Protestants are heading, it is only a matter of time for the coming one-world ecumenical religion to be established.
 The Jesuit plan to bring the “separated brethren home to Rome” will have been accomplished.
 Those who refuse to follow will be singled out and considered “heretics” who are ruining the P.E.A.C.E. process.
-Is it possible that persecution for these “resistors” is in store.
+Is it possible that persecution for these “resisters” is in store.

 To order copies of Rick Warren’s Dangerous Ecumenical Pathway to Rome And How One Interview Revealed So Much, click here.